jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/K_orbits_on_G_B.rst

 :math:`(\mathfrak g , K_x )` modules as we vary :math:`x`.
 The
 :math:`x`s are all conjugate to :math:`x_b`, but not literally equal.

-Therefore, the :math:`K_x`s are all conjugate to K but they are not equal.
+Therefore, the :math:`K_x`  are all conjugate to K but they are not equal.
 So, we get all these :math:`(\mathfrak g , K_x )` modules that are all equivalent to :math:`(\mathfrak g , {K_x}_b )` modules; and by using this conjugation we can conjugate them all back to a